 They are one of the most cost effective and efficient heating systems available today.
 The two most common heat pump system types are an air source heat pump and a geothermal heat pump in-ground system.
 Though they are both classified as types of heat pump units they have two very different methods of operating and associated installation costs.

-Air Source Heat Pump
+What is an Air Source Heat Pump?

-Geothermal Heat Pump
+How Does a Geothermal Heat Pump Work?

 These systems are the tanks of the heat pump world, with expected equipment life spans of 25 to 50 years.
 They also are much quieter than their air source heat pump counterparts and require less maintenance.
-However, these added benefits do not come without a cost as you can expect to pay significantly more for a geothermal heat pump system versus an air source heat pump.
+However, these added benefits do not come without an initial installation cost as you can expect to pay significantly more for a geothermal heat pump system versus an air source heat pump.